By Howard Zinn

 The Constitution gave no rights to working people: no right to work less than 12 hours a day, no right to a living wage, no right to safe working conditions.
 Workers had to organize, go on strike, defy the law, the courts, the police, create a great movement which won the eight-hour day, and caused such commotion that Congress was forced to pass a minimum wage law, and Social Security, and unemployment insurance.

 The Brown decision on school desegregation did not come from a sudden realization of the Supreme Court that this is what the 14th Amendment called for.
 After all, it was the same 14th Amendment that had been cited in the Plessy case upholding racial segregation.
-It was the initiative of brave families in the South—along with the fear by the government, obsessed with the Cold War, that it was losing the hearts and minds of colored people all over the world—that brought a sudden enlightenment to the Court.
+It was the initiative of brave families in the South — along with the fear by the government, obsessed with the Cold War, that it was losing the hearts and minds of [people of color] all over the world — that brought a sudden enlightenment to the Court.

 Soon this would include barbershops, and I suggest it takes an ingenious interpretation to include barbershops in interstate commerce.